 The AARCH Annual Awards Program recognizes exemplary historic preservation work throughout the Adirondack region.

 Projects large and small in the Adirondack Region are eligible for consideration.
-The deadline for the 2017 awards program is July 1, 2017.
 Nomination form and additional details HERE.

 In 2016 we presented awards to eight projects that show the vital preservation work being done in communities all around the Adirondacks.
 These awards honor the best examples of sensitive restoration, rehabilitation, and demonstrated long-term stewardship by individuals, organizations, local governments and businesses.
 Our 2016 winners: